-As an ICU nurse one thing that really satisfies me is when I see a patient’s health improve over the critical care days.
+As an ICU nurse, one thing that really satisfies me is when I see a patient’s health improve over the critical care days.
 As such I have a very extroverted nature and I make it a point to make ICU patients who are suffering from pain and trauma smile or laugh.
-A lot of patients have thanked me for my warm and friendly demeanour and have said that it helped them recover much quicker.
-When given a feedback form at the time of discharge, most of my patients give me a 5 star rating for my excellent nursing services.
+A lot of patients have thanked me for my warm and friendly demeanor and have said that it helped them recover much quicker.
+When given a feedback form at the time of discharge, most of my patients give me a 5-star rating for my excellent nursing services.
 Receiving this excellent rating for my skills and services gives me the ultimate professional satisfaction.

 14. Do you think you’re ready to handle a small team of junior ICU nurses under your wing?

 I don’t think I’m ready to do that as yet.
-Like I mentioned before my previous work place specialised particularly in accident cases and cardiovascular cases.
-Your hospital is a multi-speciality hospital that handles cancers, nephrology, cardiology, neurology and other such medical aspects.
-If I was required to handle a team under me, I would require a minimum of one to three years experience in your hospital before handling juniors.
+As I mentioned before my previous workplace specialized particularly in accident cases and cardiovascular cases.
+Your hospital is a multi-speciality hospital that handles cancers, nephrology, cardiology, neurology, and other such medical aspects.
+If I was required to handle a team under me, I would require a minimum of one to three years of experience in your hospital before handling juniors.

 15. Do you take leave often?